 Speaker: Wolfgang Kaleck (European Center for Constitutional and Human Rights)

 International criminal justice currently has few opportunities to prosecute war crimes committed in Syria.
 An indictment before the International Criminal Court in The Hague is difficult given that Syria is not a State Party to the Rome Statute and that the veto powers Russia and China oppose a referral by the UN Security Council to the Court.
-The lecture will explain how the judiciary of third countries can take action by invoking the principle of universal jurisdiction.
+The lecture explained how the judiciary of third countries can take action by invoking the principle of universal jurisdiction.
 In Germany, France and Sweden, inter alia, indictments have been submitted to national courts.

 "Täter ohne Richter" – Documentary by Rüdiger Baumann on the occasion of the awarding of the Nuremberg Human Rights Award 2017, including an interview with the Nuremberg Academy's Director Klaus Rackwitz, broadcasted on Saturday, 23 September 2017, 8:15 pm (ARD-alpha), and on Sunday, 24 September 2017,10:15 am (BR Fernsehen)